scaffold-eth/se-2-challenges/README.md

 You may not want every signer to create new transfers, only allow them to sign existing transactions or a mega-admin role who will be able to veto any transaction.

-#### 😎 Integrate this MultiSig wallet into other branches like nifty-ink
+#### 😎 Integrate this MultiSig wallet into other Scaffold ETH-2 builds

 <!-- TODO: check which build we could recommend to integrate with for this side quest, or skip it? -->

-Make a MultiSig wallet to store your precious doodle-NFTs!?
+Find a Scaffold ETH-2 build that could make use of a Multisig wallet and try to integrate it.

 ---